jcaillon/valet/docs/static/valet-commands.md

   Do nothing.

-- `fix-videos-name`
+- `find-k8s-issues`

-  Rename videos files in a directory.
+  Find issues in the k8s cluster and report them.

 - `generate`